cpsamtec/jupiter/README.md

 ### Jupyter Lab

 Extensions have been installed and only need to be enabled.
 Do not install any further extensions as it will require a full rebuild and always causes problems.
-If VIM_USER is set to 1 vim will be enabled on notebook cells.
+If JUPI_VIM_USER is set to 1 vim will be enabled on notebook cells.

 From a browser goto